Doctor Strange is going to die…

-Such is the life (and often the many deaths) of Marvel and DC superheroes and villains, where disembarking the mortal plane is almost always just a temporary layover.
+Such are the lives (and often the many deaths) and careers of Marvel and DC superheroes and villains, where being dead is often a temporary inconvenience.

-But The Death of Doctor Strange, Marvel's newly announced five-issue series that launches in September, does have an interesting twist worth a closer look: the limited series will likely conclude in January, just eight or so weeks before Benedict Cumberbatch's Stephen Strange returns to the MCU in March 25's Doctor Strange in the Multiverse of Madness.
+But The Death of Doctor Strange, the five-issue series that debuts in September, has an interesting dynamic worth some extra consideration: the limited series will likely conclude in January, just a few weeks before Benedict Cumberbatch's Stephen Strange returns to the MCU in March 25's Doctor Strange in the Multiverse of Madness.

-As close observers of the mighty Marvel media machine know, Marvel Comics will often time the release of new comic book series and collections to correspond to big media releases.
-But this time - killing the character just as 'mainstream' interest in him is likely to rise - is somewhat off the beaten path and Marvel almost certainly has a plan B with a significant payoff in mind.
+Close observers of the mighty Marvel media machine know Marvel Comics will often time the release of new comic books and collections to correspond to big movie and TV releases.
+But in case - 'killing' the character just as 'mainstream' interest in him will almost certainly rise - is a bit off the beaten marketing path and Marvel almost certainly has a strategy in mind.

-Case in point: After over a year on the shelf due to pandemic delays, Marvel's Darkhold limited series has returned to the schedule.
-Originally scheduled to debut prior to Disney Plus's WandaVision in 2020, Darkhold will now also debut in September with the bookend one-shot Darkhold Alpha #1, followed by five character one-shots (Iron Man, Wasp, Black Bolt, Spider-Man, and Blade), and concluding with the bookend Darkhold Omega #1.
-If monthly, that places Omega in March 2022 … just in time for - you guessed it - Doctor Strange in the Multiverse of Madness.
+Case in point: After over a calendar year in publishing limbo due to global pandemic delays, the Darkhold limited series has returned to Marvel's schedule.
+Originally scheduled to debut before Disney Plus's WandaVision in 2020, Darkhold will now also debut in September with the bookend one-shot Darkhold Alpha #1, followed by five character one-shots and concluding with the bookend Darkhold Omega #1, likely in January 2022 … just in time for ... wait for it ...
+Doctor Strange in the Multiverse of Madness.

-Now, the Darkhold storyline doesn't star or feature Doctor Strange as far as Marvel has indicated (he'll be concurrently busy in the new Defenders limited series along with the series that will kill him), but it does star perhaps the two of the three most likely characters to assume the Marvel Universe's mantle of Sorcerer Supreme when it goes up for grabs.
-The first is Loki, who fairly recently held the mantle in the comic books.
+Now, the Darkhold storyline doesn't star or feature Doctor Strange as far as Marvel has indicated (he'll be concurrently busy in the new Defenders limited series along with the series that will seemingly kill him), but it does star perhaps the two of the three most likely characters to assume the Marvel Universe's mantle of Sorcerer Supreme if and when it goes up for grabs.
+The first of the three is Loki, who fairly recently held the mantle in the comic books.

-The second is Doctor Doom, who has briefly held the title before and is always looking for additional power and prestige wherever he can find it.
+The second and who does appear in Darkhold is Doctor Doom, who has briefly held the title before and is always looking for additional power and prestige wherever he can find it.
 And finally, the third is Scarlet Witch, which given what we know of WandaVision and her role in The Multiverse of Madness, cannot go ignored.

 The timing of it all is almost certainly not a coincidence.

 Or at least so we thought when we first published this story.
 But then she died.
 And we had to rethink our premise.

 The Darkhold event, which prominently features Wanda recruiting heroes to try to wrestle the titular book of dark magic written by the other-dimensional demon Chthon from Doom, has parallels with the conclusion of WandaVision, in which the newly 'crowned' embodiment of chaos magic the Scarlet Witch is seen reading from the MCU version of the book in the streaming show's final scene.